Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%204.png )

 * We will first, declare the variables we will be using, additionally we will also define a coroutine.
-Make sure to add "using UnityEngine.UI"
+Make sure to add `using UnityEngine.UI`

 ```Unity
 using System.Collections;